Erewash Borough Council

 PERCENTAGE WHO RECEIVED BONUS PAY OF MEN 0% OF WOMEN 0%

-5.1 The results show that the mean figure for women is 10.4% lower than for men.
-In addition, the median figure for women is 0.2% lower than for men.
+5.1 The results show that the mean figure for women is 12.70% lower than for men.
+In addition, the median figure for women is 1.13% lower than for men.
 For ‘gross ordinary pay’ pay elements such as essential car user, standby and childcare payments are incorporated into the calculations which distort the figures in favour of males.
-However, it is also true that there are more males (62.2%) in the top quartile of pay than females (37.8%).
+However, it is also true that there are more males (60%) in the top quartile of pay than females (40%).
+In line with the previous year, it is also noted that there are more men in the lower quartile than women.

-5.4 The hourly rate for the median figures is £12.20 for males and £12.17 for females.
-It is noted, this represents a slight reduction of £0.03 of the median hourly rate for females compared to the previous year.
+5.4 The hourly rate for the median figures is £13.32 for males and £13.17 for females.
+It is noted, this represents a greater reduction of the median hourly rate for females (£0.15) compared to the previous year (£0.03).

 5.5 The pay quartiles demonstrate that there are more females than males in the lower middle quartile and upper middle quartile; this is in line with the gender ratio of the council as Erewash Borough Council has more women employed than men.